Claims and Siege

-- /siege is used inside a claimed area to attack a player that’s hiding inside their house, weak blocks will be breakable in this attack.
+- /siege initiates a siege that can be used inside a claimed area to attack a player that’s hiding inside their house, weak blocks will be breakable in this attack.

 - /AbandonClaim to delete the claim your are standing in and own.

-- /Trust or /t is used for simple claim sharing, which gives another player permission to build in your claim.
+- /trust is used for simple claim sharing, which gives another player permission to build in your claim.

-- /PermissionTrust or /pt Grants a player permission to share his permission level with others.
+- /permissiontrust Grants a player permission to share his permission level with others.

 - /ContainerTrust or /ct permits a player to access your claim and additionally open your containers (chests, etc) and use your crafting equipment